speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - RPGKit
-    - Fix opening menus in Scenes
     - Add Sell to shop
     - Add dialog box options -- yes/no, more complicated things
+    - Make up/down axis work in menus like up/down buttons
     - Add scripted movement for entities in Scenes
     - Add scripted movement and wandering for entities on the map
     - It'd be nice if the persistent stuff in map was easier to use in general